jwiegley/johnwiegley/drafts/drafts.md

 I agree that I only know of your image within my perceptions of you.
 Through that image I say again, hello.

-# Crossing through the Gateless Gate: The secret to understanding is in the preface itself.

-r/zen
-jwiegley

-Do you have any particular likes/dislikes?
-There’s a ton of stuff out there, and I wouldn’t want to just throw a wall of text your way.

-jwiegley

-I thought you might also enjoy this passage from an ancient Sufi text, where the Simurgh is used as a symbol of Reality:

-It was in China, late one moonless night,
-The Simorgh first appeared to mortal sight --
-He let a feather float down through the air,
-And rumours of its fame spread everywhere;
-Throughout the world men separately conceived.
-An image of its shape, and all believed
-Their private fantasies uniquely true!
-(In China still this feather is on view,
-Whence comes the saying you have heard, no doubt, ‘Seek knowledge, unto China seek it out.’)
-If this same feather had not floated down,
-The world would not be filled with His renown --
-It is a sign of Him, and in each heart
-There lies this feather’s hidden counterpart.
-But since no words suffice, what use are mine
-To represent or to describe this sign?
-Whoever wishes to explore the Way,
-Let him set out -- what more is there to say?”

-jwiegley

-# After a certain point in study and practice, does Zen negate itself?

-r/zen
-jwiegley

-It's taken me a while to respond.
-I've thought over your question for some time now, but am afraid there is no answer to give.

-It is just what is before you.
-Yet the problem with ideas is that every term carries a host of negations hidden within it.
-If I say "the present", your mind conjures up "not present" to compare it with, in order to understand.
-If I say "here", it gives birth to "not there".
-This inverse image -- the contrast, the context -- is purely mind.
-It's why, when we look at a book, we don't also see kindling, or a doorstop or a frisbee.
-Seeking to know "book", the rest is blotted out.
-Only the name without negation is true, but owing to how human language and thinking work, mind can't know that name.

-It doesn't mean we can't break through, though.
-Even if some dislike the term "faith", there is a power we have to step across the bridge, not only despite our limitations, but enriched by them.
-Like a thirsty one letting go and falling into a clear river.

-jwiegley

-I’ve felt the same.

 # Zen Minds Assemble!
 Thoughts and a question regarding a strange bit of dualism...

-r/zen
-jwiegley

 I would say that "mountain" is a signifier, a symbol standing for an idea.